wagerc97/csb/README.md

 - [Rclone installation](https://rclone.org/install/)
 - cronjob configuration

-More details about the installation of the CSB service can be read in the [installation](/howto/INSTALLATION.txt).
+More details about the installation of the CSB service can be read in the [installation](/howto/INSTALLATION.txt) guideline.

 Note: This service was originally developed for Raspberry Pi.
 But any Linux/Unix system should be able to use it as intended.